JoelErulu/Walking-Trails/README.md

 ### Installation Steps

 --- Clone the Repository on your computer using the command https://github.com/GGC-SD/WalkingTrail-Fall24.git
+--- Make Sure that Node.js is installed aswell as Git

 \*\*\* Add --force at the end of the npm command when encountered with errors

 1. Open the terminal
 2. Move to the "client" directory (cd C:/../WalkingTrailApp/TrailApp/client)
 3. Run 'npm install' for automatic installation of project dependencies.
 Run 'npm update' to update them to latest versions, but be aware - some things might be out-of-date & deprecated with no replacements.

+   Note - If npm.ps1 error: use powershell -ExecutionPolicy Bypass -Command "npm install" or use command prompt

    Alternatively, enter the following commands: npm i axios npm i bootstrap